-With Fant out indefinitely, the solution might be to move Luke Joeckel over to tackle.
+With Fant likely out for the season, the best solution might be to move Luke Joeckel over to tackle.
 Joeckel has experience at left tackle, though he was roasted often while with the Jacksonville Jaguars and is better suited at guard.
 Alternatively, the Seahawks could turn to Rees Odhiambo or Oday Aboushi.

-But there aren't many encouraging options beyond Fant, and quarterback Russell Wilson has been sacked 40-plus times in four straight seasons.
+The options aren't encouraging, and that's surely not what quarterback Russell Wilson had in mind.
+He has been sacked 40-plus times in four straight seasons.

 Other News from Around the League

 What's that?
 You're still hungry for more football since there was only one game Friday?
 Well, here's a quick look at a couple of other headlines from around the league...

 Blake Bortles has almost reached the end of his lengthy rope

 Blake Bortles shouldn't be starting games for any NFL team.
 And he definitely shouldn't be the Jacksonville Jaguars' starting quarterback any longer, because three years of mediocrity is long enough.

 It's fine to have patience with your young starting quarterback.
 But that quarterback has thrown 51 interceptions in three seasons, and his mechanics were still off-kilter Thursday night when he averaged only five yards per attempt.
 The Bortles experiment needs to end soon, or else the Jaguars risk wasting an otherwise talented roster.